chollima/gulimall/README.en.md

 ### Introduction

 The gulimall project is a set of B2C e-commerce projects, including the front-end mall system and the back-end management system.
-It is implemented based on SpringCloud + SpringCloudAlibaba + MyBatis-Plus and is deployed in Docker containers.
+The front-end is developed based on Vue and ElementUI, while the back-end is developed based on SpringBoot, SpringCloudAlibaba and MyBatis-Plus.
+It is also deployed in Docker containers.
 The front-end mall system includes: user login, registration, product search, product details, shopping cart, order process, spike activity and other modules.
 The background management system includes seven modules: system management, commodity system, preferential marketing, inventory system, order system, user system, and content management.

 ### Project Architecture